 1. Work a Challenging Job

-Research by the Center for Cognitive Aging and Cognitive Epidemiology finds that those who do mentally challenging work are coginitively stronger as they age.
+Research by the Center for Cognitive Aging and Cognitive Epidemiology finds that those who do mentally challenging work are cognitively stronger as they age.
 This happens by essentially strengthening neuroplasticity — “the brain’s ability to form new neural connections, new associations, and thus, better function.”

 This extensive Scottish study that followed 1,066 people from childhood to age 70 corroborates a 2008 study finding that people who engaged in daily 10-minute conversation about social issues fared cognitively better than a TV-watching control group.
 So, maybe level up your employment or get some mentally-challenging hobbies?